graphitemaster/neothyne/docs/DEVELOPERS.md

 feature.
 You can find a list of the macros it emits by searching for `method::define` in the code-base.

-Neothyne supports the `#include` directive in GLSL; similarly, Neothyne will emit uniform guards to prevent declaring uniforms more than once.
-This is useful as headers typically declare uniforms throughout.
+Neothyne supports the `#include` directive in GLSL.

 If supported, Neothyne will fetch compiled program binaries and cache them disk for subsequent launches to reduce startup costs associated with processing,